-Check Out This Hip Boca Street Wear Brand - Boca News
+Check Out This Hip Boca Street Wear Brand

 New Lyfe doesn’t see other brands as competition.
 In fact, they had lots of help from other street wear lines!
 8&9 Clothing helped Tim and Josh when they were starting New Lyfe.
 Tim felt like he was bothering the owner of 8&9.
 Instead of being annoying, he was told “each one teach one.”

-New Lyfe’s doing the same with aspiring moguls.
+New Lyfe is doing the same with aspiring moguls.

 We’re excited to see what New Lyfe has in store for the future.
-In the mean time, check out www.newlyfeclothing.com and grab a shirt.
+In the meantime, check out www.newlyfeclothing.com and grab a shirt.
 Do what you love while looking hip.

 Leave a Reply